foundriesio/dm-ak-nano-mcuxpresso/README.md

 ### 4.2 Setting up factory PKI

 Once the factory is created, you need to set up the factory's PKI.
-This is done by running the following commands:
+This is done by running the following command:

 ```
 fioctl keys ca create </absolute/path/to/certs/>
 ```
+**Please notice that the `fioctl keys ca create` command is currently only supported on Linux and WSL environments, and should not be executed in Windows PowerShell.**

 The command can only be executed once, so store the generate certificates and keys in a safe place.